spanner/coca/README.md

     # and in an initialiser:

-    Coca.look_up do |config|
+    Coca.delegate_to do |master|
-      config.host = localhost
+      master.host = localhost
-      config.port = 8088
+      master.port = 8088
-      config.secret = "key"
+      master.secret = "key"
     end

 ## Compared to OAuth

-* This is not an authorization service.
-There is no mechanism for issuing API tokens or granting access to individual resources.
+* **This is not an authorization service.** There is no mechanism for issuing API tokens or granting access to individual resources.
 The chain of command is defined on initialisation and all requests and responses have to come from sources that are already trusted.
 OAuth makes it possible to have ad-hoc relationships between strangers.
 Coca is a conversation among friends.

-* OAuth is a user-pull scheme that bounces off the browser a few times and requires you to pass callbacks between servers.
+* **OAuth is a user-pull scheme** that bounces off the browser a few times and requires it to pass callbacks between servers.
 The user sees confirmation dialogs from different providers or is forced to visit services in a certain order.
 Coca works by server-pull, invisible to the user and no more difficult than just logging in.
 It doesn't matter where you arrive: once you've logged in, you're in.

-* Oauth works across domains.
-Coca mostly doesn't: you can authenticate against a master at any address, but SSO is limited to domains that can share a cookie.
+* **Oauth works across domains.** Coca mostly doesn't: you can authenticate against a master at any address, but SSO is limited to domains that can share a cookie.
 In practice that means coca only provides SSO across related subdomains.

-* OAuth is horrible to work with, absurdly complicated and a daft way to implement SSO unless you are piggybacking on a remote service.
+* **OAuth is horrible to work with,** absurdly complicated and a daft way to implement SSO unless you are also piggybacking on a remote service.
 Coca is quite nice.

 ## Compared to XAuth